frcteam573/Team573ProgrammingDocs/RobotCode.rst

 Below is the code we used in order to get values from the limelight last year its a little different from the code provided on their website.

+In order for the code below to function correctly the camera must be setup with the correct team number and ip settings as desrcibed in the limelight documentation. (link above)

 .. code-block:: c++

 	//------------------------ vision read-in -----------------------------